 Louisiana Seafood Boil

-This Louisiana Seafood Boil recipe from Williams-Sonoma features crab and shrimp accompanied by corn, onion, celery, potatoes and a whole host of spices and herbs.
+This Louisiana seafood boil recipe features crab and shrimp accompanied by corn, onion, celery, potatoes and a whole host of spices and herbs.
 This style of boil has more vegetables than many other types, so it’s a great choice if some of your guests aren’t huge fans of seafood.

 Texas Crawfish Boil

-Crawfish lovers will adore this Texas Crawfish Boil recipe from HEB.
+Crawfish lovers will adore this Texas crawfish boil recipe.
 Make sure you buy live crawfish for best flavor—about a half-pound per person should do.
 The crawfish are cooked up with some sausage for an extra savory kick, while the added potatoes soak up all the delicious flavors.
 This recipe uses a seafood seasoning mix instead of a large variety of spices, so it’s quick and easy to prepare.

 Great Lakes White Fish Boil